 Connect to Remote Data Outside of Your Salesforce Org

 Create a remote connection to external sync data with Analytics.
 Connectors are available if you turn on Analytics after the Winter ’20 release or after enabling Data Sync for your org.
 For each connector, we provide information on how to create the connection, configure its properties, and track important considerations.

 Optimize Your Dataflows with Data Sync

-Use data sync to decouple the extract of Salesforce data from your dataflows, and sync this data in Analytics on a separate schedule.
+Use data sync to decouple the extract of Salesforce data from your dataflows and sync this data in Analytics on a separate schedule.
 By scheduling sync ahead of time, your dataflow has less to do and runs faster.
-To lighten the load, even more, Analytics syncs Salesforce data incrementally by default, meaning that only data that’s changed gets synced.
+Analytics syncs Salesforce data incrementally by default to lighten the load even more, meaning that only changed data gets synced.

 Thus, we can conclude that Salesforce Einstein Analytics can majorly optimize ROI in Salesforce for Pharma Industries.
 This is mainly due to the two key advantages it offers.
 One is its inherent AI Capabilities that allow managing complex and vast data sets, which is atypical to Sales teams in Pharma companies.
 The other is its unique ability to import data from external sources, thus making it easier for Pharma businesses to connect various data sets and draw valuable insights that can have a potentially game-changing impact.